-Some people are confused with the differences of a passport card and a passport book, so as not to get confused anymore, here a few points to remember to distinguish each.
+Some people are confused with the differences between a Passport Book and a Passport Card.
+So as not to get confused anymore, here a few points to remember on how to distinguish use of each.
 The advantages and disadvantages will also be discussed and why we recommend you to have both.

 What are Passport Cards and Passport Books?